HomeSpecialties › Plastic & Reconstructive Surgery

 GSSE, Clinical Exam & eligibility rotationsGate

-Eligibility gates, not scored: a GSSE pass, the RACS Clinical Examination (being removed as a requirement from the 2028 intake), and rotations including ≥8 weeks emergency, ≥10 weeks plastics and ≥26 weeks surgery-in-general, plus the required research output.
+Eligibility gates, not scored: a GSSE pass, the RACS Clinical Examination (being discontinued after its final February 2026 sitting and removed as a plastics selection requirement from the 2028 intake), and rotations including ≥8 weeks emergency, ≥10 weeks plastics and ≥26 weeks surgery-in-general, plus the required research output.

 Key documents: ABPRS — 2025 Selection Regulations (2026 intake), ASPS — Selection for SET, ASPS — Training Regulation: Training Requirements and Progression (2025).